Man cave

-A man cave or manspace, and less commonly a manland or mantuary is a male retreat or sanctuary in a home, such as a specially equipped garage, spare bedroom, media room, den, basement, or tree house.
+A man cave, mancave, or manspace, and less commonly a manland or mantuary is a male retreat or sanctuary in a home, such as a specially equipped garage, spare bedroom, media room, den, basement, or tree house.
 The term "man cave" describes an area in the home where a man can do as he pleases in a masculine space.

-In 2005, Paula Aymer of Tufts University suggested it was the "last bastion of masculinity".
+Etymology

 The first known published use of the phrase is from March 21, 1992, in the Toronto Star by Joanne Lovering: "With his cave of solitude secured against wife intrusion by cold floors, musty smells and a few strategic cobwebs, he will stay down there for hours nestled in very manly magazines and open boxes of tools.
 Let's call the basement, man cave."
 The phrase gained traction with the 1993 publication of Men Are from Mars, Women Are from Venus by John Gray.

 Purpose

 Man caves have multiple purposes: they are a place to be alone, to indulge in hobbies such as watching sports or playing video games, and to hang out with male friends.
 According to psychiatrist and author Scott Haltzman, it is important for a man to have a place to call his own.

 Writer and handyman Sam Martin explained:

 Sociologist Tristan Bridges has interviewed American men and their partners about man caves, and found that many men rarely used their man caves.
 One interviewee said, "I feel like some day guys from my neighbourhood will congregate here after work and we'll share a beer and chat."
 When asked who these men from the neighborhood were, the interviewee replied "I don't know".
 Bridges stated that his research has turned partly into "a story about men's loneliness."

+In 2005, Paula Aymer of Tufts University suggested it was the "last bastion of masculinity".